yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 ### Result :tada:
 Prediction accuracy :bar_chart: of the model is 81.47 %.

-In real world test of 8/10 images were accurately predicted.
+In real world test of 8/10 images were accurately predicted :white_check_mark:.

 As future scope, this model can be trained with more samples to reach metrics :chart_with_upwards_trend: of 95 %.